corvuslee/public/AWS learning material/RDS hands-on.md

 ![RDS enhanced monitoring](images/rds-mysql/rds-metrics.png)

 ## Performance insight
-> Illustrate your database's performance and help you analyze any issues that affedt it.
+> Illustrate your database's performance and help you analyze any issues that affect it.

 Generate some loading to the database using `mysqlslap`
 ```